MohammedGuniem/PySpark-Air-Traffic-Simulation-and-Analysis/README.md

 ## Follow the steps below to get started with this repository

-### At first you need to create a new branch, this is done only once you try to do the first push
+### Since we are only 2 in this project, we will skip using branches and push directly to master branch, the following command is used to make sure we are on the master branch
-gi checkout -b <Your-prefered-branch-name>
+gi checkout master

 ### To push a single file, simply add it using the add command
 git add file_name.txt